-Program Intent Objective Level of Achievement Goal 1: Identify Adequat te Sites for a Variety of Housing Types 1.1 Housing Element Sites Monitoring Continue to monitor residential development proposals to ensure there are adequate sites to accommodate the RHNA throughout the planning period.
+Program Intent Objective Level of Achievement Evaluation Goal 1: Identify Adequat te Sites for a Variety of Housing Types 1.1 Housing Element Sites Monitoring Continue to monitor residential development proposals to ensure there are adequate sites to accommodate the RHNA throughout the planning period.
 Maintain capacity to meet the RHNA.
 Capacity maintained to meet the remaining RHNA allocation throughout the planning period.
-Continue to monitor sites invo 1.2 Density Bonus Housing Utilize density bonus provisions in the Town Center and citywide.
+Continue to monitor sites inventory and maintain adequate capacity.
+1.2 Density Bonus Housing Utilize density bonus provisions in the Town Center and citywide.
 10 lower income units (through either market rate or SRO projects).
 The City did not receive any requests for density bonus.
-City staff proposes to update compliance with State regulat 1.3 Second Units Promote the development of second units.
+City staff proposes to update the City's existing density bonus ordinance in compliance with State regulations.
+1.3 Second Units Promote the development of second units.
 Approve 1-2 lower income second units annually, for a total of 10 units.
 Continue to promote second units as an affordable housing option in the City's Housing Resource Directory, with brochures, and on the City's website.
 Received 45 applications, issued 26 building permits, and issued 13 certificates of occupancy for ADUs within the planning period.
-City staff proposes to update to compliance with State regulat Goal 2: Assist in the Dev velopment of Adequate Housing to Meet the Needs of Low and Moderate In come Households 2.1 Mortgage Credit Certificates A federal income tax program that increases the loan amount offered to a qualifying homebuyer and reduces federal income taxes by 20% of the annual interest paid on the home mortgage.
+City staff proposes to update the City's existing second unit ordinance in compliance with State regulations for Accessory Dwelling Units.
+Goal 2: Assist in the Dev velopment of Adequate Housing to Meet the Needs of Low and Moderate In come Households 2.1 Mortgage Credit Certificates A federal income tax program that increases the loan amount offered to a qualifying homebuyer and reduces federal income taxes by 20% of the annual interest paid on the home mortgage.
 Continue to apply with the County of Orange to maintain eligibility for Dana Point residents.
 Maintained agreement with County of Orange to administer program.
 Four certificates were issued to Dana Point residents by the County.
-Continue program with Orang 2.2 Mortgage Assistance Program Provides silent second loans to qualifying very low and low income first-time homebuyers.
+Continue program with Orange County Housing Authority.
+2.2 Mortgage Assistance Program Provides silent second loans to qualifying very low and low income first-time homebuyers.
 Continue to apply with the County of Orange to maintain eligibility for Dana Point residents.
 Maintained agreement with County of Orange to administer program.
 No loans were processed in Dana Point.
-Continue program with Orang city may have made it unlikely mortgage assistance in Dana I awareness.
+Continue program with Orange County Housing Authority.
+Housing prices in the city may have made it unlikely that very low / low income households sought out mortgage assistance in Dana Point.
+Augment efforts with County to increase awareness.
 2.3 CalHome First-Time Homebuyer Assistance Apply to participate in the County's CalHome application.
 Qualifying residents of participating cities may apply for silent second loans.
 Continue to apply with the County of Orange to maintain eligibility for Dana Point residents.
 Maintained agreement with County of Orange to administer program.
 No loans were processed in Dana Point.
-Continue program with Orang city may have made it unlikely mortgage assistance in Dana I awareness.
+Continue program with Orange County Housing Authority.
+Housing prices in the city may have made it unlikely that very low / low income households sought out mortgage assistance in Dana Point.
+Augment efforts with County to increase awareness.
 2.4 Housing Initiatives Program Provide rental subsidies to employees of Dana Point hotel employees.
 Provide assistance to 20 hotel employees residing in Dana Point annually.
 Assistance provided annually to 37-47 Dana Point hotel employees.
 The program is operated by Mary Erickson Community Housing in collaboration with Waldorf Astoria Monarch Beach.
-Consider expansion of progra nventory and maintain adequate capacity.
+Consider expansion of program to apply toward development of new hotels.